KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/S4 Modelling neuromusculoskeletal deficits/README.md

 # Modelling neuromusculoskeletal deficits

 Physics-based computer simulations that can predict the effect of treatments (e.g., bony and soft tissue correction, ankle-foot-orthoses) on gait in children with cerebral palsy (CP) have the potential to improve clinical decision-making.
-To this end, an important challenge is to accurately personalise patient-specific neuromusculoskeletal models.
+To this end, an important challenge is to accurately estimate patient-specific neuromusculoskeletal models.

 ## Example 1.
 Modelling msk impairments from clinical exam